awsaavedra/awsaavedra.github.io/_posts/2015-09-25-financial-matters.md

 ### Suggested Services

-1. A solid checking account that allows international withdraws w/o penalty and ideally high interest
+1. A solid checking account that allows international withdrawals w/o penalty and ideally high interest.

-2. A command center for all financial flow like spending
+2. A command center for all financial flow like spending.

-3. A cheap mutual fund provider that's dirt cheap using index funds
+3. A cheap mutual fund provider that's dirt cheap using index funds.

-4. Credit lines you can use everyday and receive continuous discounts
+4. Credit lines you can use everyday and receive continuous discounts.

-5. Automate, automate, Automate
+5. Automate, Automate, Automate.

-6. Streamline and simplify as much as possible
+6. Streamline and simplify as much as possible.

 ### Financial Architecture Diagram